xenit-eu/example-dynamic-extension/README.md

 Build this project using <a href="http://www.gradle.org/">Gradle</a>:

 ```
+./gradlew build # nix
-gradle build
+./gradle.bat build # Windows
 ```

 This creates a JAR in `build/libs` ready to be hot-deployed to an Alfresco repository with Dynamic Extensions enabled.

-Run `gradle installBundle` instead to build and deploy live to a running repository.
+Run `./gradlew installBundle` instead to build and deploy live to a running repository.

 Building using Maven (alternative)